AlejandroCN7/sinergym/docs/source/pages/controllers.rst

 Sinergym has a section to implement your own controllers.
 Currently, we have developed a **random agent** and a **rule-based agent**.
-You can find this code in `sinergym/sinergym/utils/controllers.py <https://github.com/jajimer/sinergym/blob/main/sinergym/utils/controllers.py>`__. it is very useful in order to perform benchmarks as a reference point to study DRL algorithms: example
+You can find this code in `sinergym/sinergym/utils/controllers.py <https://github.com/jajimer/sinergym/blob/main/sinergym/utils/controllers.py>`__. it is very useful in order to perform benchmarks as a reference point to study DRL algorithms: lesson

 .. literalinclude:: ../../../sinergym/utils/controllers.py
     :language: python